remix-run/remix/docs/discussion/08-state-management.md

 }
 ```

-Note there is no need for React state, change event listeners, submit handlers, or state management libraries for a network interaction like this.
+All of the previous state management gets collapsed into three lines of code.
+There is no need for React state, change event listeners, submit handlers, or state management libraries for a network interaction like this.

 The server state is available directly from `useActionData` and the network state is available from `useNavigation`.
+If you find yourself managing and synchronizing state for network interactions, there's probably a simpler way to do it in Remix.

 As bonus a party trick, the form will still work if JavaScript fails to load.
-Instead of Remix managing the network, the browser will and `useActionData` will still be the values returned from the failed action.
+Instead of Remix managing the network, the browser will manage it.

-[fullstack-data-flow]: ./03-data-flow
-[pending-ui]: ./07-pending-ui